kellyortiz/KeRa-Puzzle-Old/README.md

 The game will be created using the Unity Engine for desktop and will feature activities using minimum pairs which are: assembling puzzles and interpreting word phonemes that will be expressed by audio from a list of selected minimum pairs.

+## Screen/Display resolution

+The recommended resolution is 1920 x 1080

 ### Figures

 Most of the figures were removed from the site: https://www.flaticon.com/ (Remembering that they are free for personal use)